intel-gpu/intel-gpu-cse-backports/README.md

 ## Branching and tagging strategy

 We will no longer update branches and add tags for specific operating systems.
-At the moment, all supported operating systems can be built from the branches listed below and have corresponding tags with the branch name suffix:
+At the moment, the driver can be built for all supported operating systems from the branches listed below.
+For each branch there will be created corresponding release tag with the branch name suffix.

 - main
    - SLES 15SP4